dipu-bd/lightnovel-crawler/README.md

 $ pip install --user -U lightnovel-crawler
 ```

-Remember, in some cases you have to use `python3 -m pip` or `pip3` or `python -m pip`.
+In some cases you have to use `python3 -m pip` or `pip3` or `python -m pip`.
 And you do not need `--user` option, if you are running from root.

 Next, open your terminal and enter: